devonartis/aws-security-workshops/detection-ml-wksp/README.md

 6. Click the **Save** button at the top to save your function changes.
 7. Click the **Test** button to run the function again.
 This time it will write the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for training the model.

-In the S3 console, if you find the bucket whose name starts with "sec405-tuplesbucket", you should now see a file cloudtrail_tuples.txt inside that contains some `<principal ID, IP address>` tuples.
+In the S3 console, if you find the bucket whose name starts with "sec405-tuplesbucket", you should now see a file "train/cloudtrail_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.

 ## 2.2 Generate scoring data using GuardDuty findings